tmarfil/f5-proxy-protocol-gateway-irule/Readme.md

 We'd love to hear about your experience with the Proxy Protocol Gateway:

 - **Success stories**: Comment below if the iRule solved your integration challenge
-- **Feature requests, bug reports, or contributions?** [Open an issue on GitHub](https://github.com/tmarfil/f5-proxy-protocol-gateway-irule/issues)
+- **Feature requests, bug reports, or contributions:** [Open an issue on GitHub](https://github.com/tmarfil/f5-proxy-protocol-gateway-irule/issues)

 ## Conclusion